mhansen/graphviz-docs/content/en/docs/attrs/clusterrank.md

 types:
 - clusterMode
 used_by: G
+description: Mode used for handling clusters
 ---
-Mode used for handling clusters.
-If `clusterrank=local`, a subgraph whose name begins with `cluster` is given special treatment.
+If `clusterrank=local`, a
+subgraph whose name begins with `cluster` is given special treatment.

 The subgraph is laid out separately, and then integrated as a unit into